American Express National Bank is the 26th largest bank in the U.S. by asset size with just shy of $122 billion in total assets.

 It doesn’t offer a checking account and it doesn’t have in-person branches.
 In fact, this institution will likely be more supplementary than anything else.

-With that said, their longer term deposit accounts and personal savings account are fee-free and competitive, so if you’re after higher than average yields American Express National Bank may be worth considering.
+With that said, their longer term deposit accounts and personal savings accounts are fee-free and competitive, so if you’re after higher than average yields American Express National Bank may be worth considering.